-It is essential to contact your local tax collection office early to talk to them about different payment options and see if you qualify for special payment terms.
+It is essential to contact your local tax collection office early to talk to them about different property tax payment options and see if you qualify for special payment terms.
 If they can’t help, we likely can at AFIC.
 We are property tax lenders who help people with delinquent property taxes.
 Click here to see our options.

 Texas currently has the 7th-highest property tax rate in the United States, with an average real estate tax rate of 1.80%.
 As Texas has no income tax, these funds are critical to providing local services to your community, including funding schools, libraries, and infrastructure.
 As a result, you legally have to pay your tax bill.
 If you do not pay by 31 January, a 6% penalty and 1% interest will be added to your bill on February 1st, for a total cost to you of 7%!
 These penalties will grow each month and attorneys hired to collect your property taxes can charge additional penalties of up to 20% to cover their fees.
 In most counties like Denton County, Ellis County, Fort Bend County, and Galveston County, the 20% fee is applied to your bill on July 1st.

 On 1 January of each year, a tax lien is placed on every property that is lifted when the property taxes are paid.
 This lien gives the courts the power to foreclose on your home or property in the event that you default on your property taxes, and sell it to the highest bidder.

 If you receive your property tax bill and are unable to pay it, it is important to act quickly to minimize your costs.
 Well before the deadline of 31 January, speak to American Finance & Investment Company, Inc. about a home property tax loan.
 Our compassionate and experienced team is ready to assist you by providing you with a structured property tax loan designed to work with your financial situation.
 The earlier you contact us, the better we can help you.